ryanraposo/shard-projector/README.md

 When development becomes less-volatile and my intentions are better documented, I'll provide standard docs & a familiar license for contributors.

+Whether or not you wait until then, I'm excited to work with you.
+Your interest is highly-valued, thats for sure. :)

 # Notice

 Klei Entertainment is not associated with this project in any way.